kids encyclopedia robot

 Landry made national headlines by holding up a sign saying "Drilling=jobs" during Obama's national jobs plan speech in September 2011.
 After the BP oil spill in the Gulf of Mexico, Landry opposed the liability cap on BP while supporting the Gulf Hurricane Protection Project.

-In a June 2012 appearance on a radio program produced by the American Center for Law and Justice, Landry baselessly claimed that the Obama administration was "granting special status or waivers to Muslims as they go through TSA screenings."
-No such religious exemption existed.
+On June 4, 2012, in a radio program produced by the American Center for Law and Justice, Landry said that the Obama administration was "granting special status or waivers to Muslims as they go through TSA screenings."
+The Transportation Security Administration does not grant any religious exemptions to Muslims.

-In July 2012, Landry made local headlines when he declared his opposition to the establishment of a minor in LGBT studies at the University of Louisiana at Lafayette, and wrote a letter to the university's president, Joe Savoie, asking him to drop the minor.
-Savoie declined to do so, writing that the program "did not require budgetary allocations or divert resources from other areas" and that the university had a responsibility to impartially provide "an opportunity for investigation, analysis, and understanding" of controversial social issues.
+In July 2012, Landry made local headlines when he declared his opposition to the establishment of a minor field in lesbian, gay, bisexual, and transgender studies at the University of Louisiana at Lafayette.
+He wrote to the university's president, Joe Savoie, "As our nation continues to struggle with high unemployment, higher education's primary mission should be ensuring current and future students have the tools necessary to compete in the 21st century economy."
+Landry also criticized the new minor as an unnecessary use of taxpayer funding.
+Savoie refused to drop the course, writing in a blog post that the program "did not require budgetary allocations or divert resources from other areas" and adding: "Our desired posture is to be neither advocate nor adversary on controversial social issues of the day.
+Rather, our responsibility is to provide in an impartial manner an opportunity for investigation, analysis, and understanding."

 Elections